 Out of all the folks who read your headline, only 20% will read the article copy.
 Whether it’s for email subject lines, blog posts, ebooks, or webinars, you need a powerful, sexy headline to make readers swoon.

-Modern online article headlines are tricky – they need to be SEO keyword friendly, but also should be unique and creative.
+Modern online article headlines are tricky – they need to be SEO keyword-friendly, but also should be unique (creative blog post ideas here!).
 The end result needs to be super clickable, irresistible headlines.

 If you’re like me, your eyeballs encounter nearly a hundred headlines before you’ve finished your first cup of coffee.
 What makes you read one story over another?
 It’s all about the headline – that magical string of words that allures and excites.